MicrosoftDocs/OfficeDocs-SharePoint/SharePoint/SharePointServer/install/install-sharepoint-server-2016-on-one-server.md

 - Strat_SP_server
 ms.custom:
 ms.assetid: 356d3a0b-fc26-455c-9afb-6d2ffdceef84
-description: "Summary: Learn how to install SharePoint Servers 2016 or 2019 on a single server."
+description: "Summary: Learn how to install SharePoint Servers 2016 or 2019 Public Preview on a single server."
 ---

-# Install SharePoint Servers 2016 or 2019 on one server
+# Install SharePoint Servers 2016 or 2019 Public Preview on one server

- **Summary:** Learn how to install SharePoint Servers 2016 or 2019 on a single server.
+ **Summary:** Learn how to install SharePoint Servers 2016 or 2019 Public Preview on a single server.

- You can install and configure SharePoint Servers 2016 or 2019 on a single server if you are hosting only a few sites for a limited number of users or if you want to create a trial or development environment.
+ You can install and configure SharePoint Servers 2016 or 2019 Public Preview on a single server if you are hosting only a few sites for a limited number of users or if you want to create a trial or development environment.
 This configuration is also useful if you want to configure a farm to meet your needs first, and then add servers to the farm at a later stage.

 > [!NOTE]
 > In previous versions of SharePoint, a single server installation automatically installed SQL Server Express.
 In SharePoint Server 2016, a single server installation contains only SharePoint.
 SQL Server can be installed on the same server or on a separate server; both scenarios are supported.
 For better performance we recommend installing SQL Server on a separate server.